 11) Be an advocate

-3) Well-cooked rice is generally digestible even for the very ill, though ground baby-food rice is an alternative if someone is too sick to even digest soft rice.
+3) Well-cooked rice is usually digestible even for the very ill, though ground baby-food rice is an alternative if someone is too sick to even digest soft rice.
 Consider using organic foods when possible to reduce pesticides or herbicides from further stressing a person’s system.
 The benefit of chicken soup is not a myth.
 Bone marrow broth is also rich with healing minerals, glucosamine and other substances that bouillon cubes do not offer.
 Organic miso is another healing and generally easily digested food.
 Patients in Japanese hospitals, who had miso soup three times a day, experienced far lower rates of cancer and other post-atomic bomb illness in Nagasaki and Hiroshima than the non-hospitalized population.
 This is how we learned that miso reduces radiation effects.
-Here’s another miso soup recipe.

 5) Actively listen when the ill person speaks.
 If they would prefer to have you speak, perhaps tell them stories or read to them…preferably uplifting stories so the brain maintains positive associations.
 It may also help to sing.
 Few interactions provide the soothing quality of song, which may also help you.
 If silence is needed, simply breathe as they breathe.
 Following breath, yours or theirs, is a powerful method of maintaining or developing presence.

 6) Comedies may help when someone is disabled or chronically ill.
 Some good ones include “When Harry Met Sally,” “Robin Williams: Live on Broadway” “Groundhog Day”, “Amelie,” the best of SNL with Steve Martin and the like, and TV series like “Arrested Development” “Gilmore Girls” “Modern Family” “Seinfeld” and “The Simpsons.”
 Anything that provides laughter is invaluable for both the ill and their caregivers.